kauri-io/Content/java/pantheon_testing.md

 ## Including the Testcontainers library

-The Testcontainers library dependency can be obtained via maven central, so to include the library, add the following dependency to your `pom.xml` (or equivalent in Gradle):
+We get the Testcontainers library dependency via maven central, so to include the library, add the following dependency to your _pom.xml_ (or equivalent in Gradle):

 ```xml
 <dependency>